edofrederix/briscola/doc/chapters/5_twoPhase.md

 interface.
 We do this in the context of the Volume Of Fluid (VOF) method, with geometric reconstruction.
 While it can be tedious to implement, this method is superior in terms of computational efficiency compared to algebraic interface capturing methods.
-At relatively coarse meshes, sharp interfaces may be captured in a way that does not produce too much numerical error.
+On relatively coarse meshes, sharp interfaces may be captured in a way that does not produce too much numerical error.

 Briscola's VOF approach revolves around the solution of the volume fraction